 Don’t make customers switch channels

-Get to know your customers
+5. Get to know your customers

 Knowing how to best approach your customers starts with actually understanding what they want and need.
 The only way you can do that is by getting to know them.
 This way, you can deliver personalized customer service that is tailored to each customer.

-Constantly look for areas of improvement
+6. Constantly look for areas of improvement

-Understand the value in customer feedback
+7. Understand the value in customer feedback

 Since customer service departments are usually the closest, if not the only ones in direct contact with customers, the feedback they receive can be quite insightful for the entire organization, not just customer service.
-For this reason, working with the other departments in your organization and helping them understand the value in customer feedback is vital.
+For this reason, working with the other departments in your organization and helping them understand the value of customer feedback is vital.
 This will also make things much easier should any serious issues arise that involve assistance from other departments as they will be more willing to act quickly to resolve them.

 A recent Walker study predicted that customer experience will overtake price and product by 2020 as the key brand differentiator.
 As customer expectations continue to rise, creating an experience that puts customers in control and is tailored towards their preferences is key.
 With customer service being a crucial aspect of the customer experience, implementing these tips will help get you started.
 Remember, investing in your customer experience now will help you attract loyal customers down the road and grow your business in the long run.